-The monsoon signify splash and fresh greenery – vast wondrous emerald abroad glistened with the droplets, the wind having the charm of a sweet wet kiss, the hymns from the rumbling waterfalls echoing and the inexplicably soothing smell from the wet soil beneath.
-One might very well run a vivid picture of some village in the Himalayan foothills in their minds, but all you need is to travel to Chhattisgarh to witness the picturesque of monsoon.
+The monsoon signifies splash and fresh greenery – vast wondrous emerald abroad glistened with the droplets, the wind having the charm of a sweet wet kiss, the hymns from the rumbling waterfalls echoing and the inexplicably soothing smell from the wet soil beneath.
+One might very well run a vivid picture of some village in the Himalayan foothills in their minds, but all you need is to travel to Chattisgarh on your weekend getaways to witness the picturesque of monsoon.

 Places to Visit

 A place to nurture your sensations and fill your heart with the glee of rejuvenation – besides the profusion of temples, Chhattisgarh is home to numerous natural marvels and offers a spectacular escape ideal for the wet months of the year.

 Kendai Waterfall looks no less than a live scene from the Tarzan movie.
 55 feet high waterfall amidst the sparse forestland has some of the magnificent treks that lead to the small reserve at the base of the Kendai falls.
 For the adventure lovers, the steep rock-side steps are perfect to get drenched in the natural waters or enjoy the splash in the pool beneath.

 The Chitrakote falls, Chitradhara Falls, and Mandawa Falls in Jagdalpur offers a similar breathtaking view.